Armadillidium pulchellum (Zencker, 1798)

-An attractively mottled pill-woodlouse (to 5mm).
-It shares its distinctive mottling and the dark patch on the 7th epimera with A. pictum.
+Armadillidium pulchellum is a small (to 5 mm body length) attractively mottled pill-woodlouse.
+It shares its distinctive mottling and the dark patch on the 7th epimera with A. pictum (a larger species).
 There is considerable overlap in the distribution and habitat preferences of A. pulchellum and A. pictum and the two are easily confused.
-A. vulgare juveniles are never as attractively mottled, and lack the dark patch on the 7th epimera (See Gregory & Richards, 2008).
+The shape of the male first pleopods in diagnostic, but females are more tricky.
+A. vulgare immatures are never as attractively mottled and lack the dark patch on the 7th epimera.

-It occurs under stones or mats of plants, among sparsely vegetated screes, leaf litter, grasses, mosses, sometimes associated with ants (rarely within rotten wood).
+It occurs under stones or mats of plants, among sparsely vegetated screes, leaf litter, grasses, mosses, sometimes associated with ants (rarely within rotten wood, such as pine stumps).

 Gregory, S. (2009) Woodlice and Waterlice (Isopoda: Oniscidea & Asellota) in Britain and Ireland.
 Field Studies Council/Centre for Ecology & Hydrology.